Admission to the Master Archaeology programme;

-To make the most of this inspiring course and begin at the same page, you are required to study Bradley, G.J., "The Roman Republic: Political History", in: E. Bispham (ed.)
-Roman Europe (Oxford, 2008), the Cambridge Ancient History chapters by Harris and Morel (listed below under bibliography), and Champion, C.B., 2004.
-Roman Imperialism: Readings and Sources (Oxford) at the start of the course.
+To make the most of this inspiring course and for all participants to begin at the same page, at the start of the course you are required to study Bradley, G.J., "The Roman Republic: Political History", in E. Bispham (ed.)
+Roman Europe (Oxford, 2008), the Cambridge Ancient History chapters by Harris and Morel, L. Curchin 1991 chapter 6, and S. Keay 2001 (listed below under Reading List).

 The question how Rome won its empire is as old as the study of Roman history, and continues to dominate modern scholarship.
-An important difficulty these studies encounter is that the available textual sources describe and explain Roman imperial success from hindsight, from the imperial period (1st-3rd centuries AD) situation in the provinces, i.e. centuries after the key phase of Roman expansion in the Mediterranean, which already took place between the 4th and 2nd centuries BC.
+An important difficulty these studies encounter is that the available textual sources from the imperial period (1st-3rd centuries AD) describe and explain Roman imperial success from hindsight, i.e. centuries after the key phase of Roman expansion in the Mediterranean (4th-2nd centuries BC) and its initial phases (6th-5th centuries BC).

 Now, recent and ongoing research increasingly demonstrates that radically different models and motivations may have been at the basis of early Roman expansionism.
-The character of early Roman expansionism and its dynamics are best grasped by looking at the development of Rome itself and its Mediterranean competitors from an isochronic perspective, using primarily contemporary archaeological and epigraphic data.
+The character of early Roman expansionism and its dynamics are best grasped by looking at the development of Rome itself and its Mediterranean competitors from a comparative perspective, using primarily contemporary archaeological and epigraphical data analysed through firm methodological approaches.

 Knowledge of the main theories on ancient empires and Roman imperialism, including their classical philosophical backgrounds;